Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Main Results

 \section{Main Results}

 This section presents our main algorithmic and theoretical results.
-We propose a new method, \emph{Perturbed Smoothed GDA}, which combines dual perturbation with smoothing within a single-loop first-order framework.
-We establish iteration complexity bounds for computing $\epsilon$-GS and $\epsilon$-OS solutions across several representative single-loop methods, and provide matching lower bounds showing that these rates are tight.
-Our analysis makes explicit how the effects of smoothing and perturbation interact and explains why their combination leads to improved convergence guarantees to $\epsilon$-GS for NC–C minimax optimization.
+We first propose a new method, \emph{Perturbed Smoothed GDA}, which combines dual perturbation and smoothing in a single-loop first-order algorithm.
+We then establish iteration complexity bounds for computing $\epsilon$-GS and $\epsilon$-OS solutions across several representative single-loop methods, and provide matching lower bounds showing that these rates are tight.
+Our analysis makes explicit how the effect of smoothing and perturbation interact and explains why their combination leads to an improved convergence guarantee to $\epsilon$-GS for NC–C minimax optimization.
+Finally, we establish asymptotic convergence to 0-GS for both \emph{Perturbed GDA} and \emph{Perturbed Smoothed GDA}, a guarantee that is not available for vanilla \emph{Smoothed GDA} under existing analyses.